bradimbach/viewer_content_engagement/README.md

 By examining the vieiwing within general genres and contrasting the demographic charactersistic of the viewers between those groups, we can begin to give more detailed genre labels based on the real-world separation between revealed by the viewers' actual preferences.

-Examples include the separation within genres like "reality" programming between documentary series like _EXPEDITION UNKNOWN_ (occupational/survival) and which can be demographically related and share viewers, but have distinctly different core viewers further down in the hierarchy.
+Examples include the separation within genres like "reality" programming between documentary series like _EXPEDITION UNKNOWN_ and _GHOST HUNTERS_ and which can be demographically related and share viewers, but have distinctly different core viewers further down in the hierarchy.

 <img src="/img/genre_distinctions.png" width="400">